Sunday, January 25, 2009

 The Hawaii Brewing Company packaged beer in the first all-aluminum can in 1958. <...> with a paper label.

-The tin can —in part because of its cheap cost— had not been not much of a candidate for recycling, whereas the aluminum can was.
+The tin can —in part because of its cheap cost— was never much of a candidate for recycling, whereas the aluminum can was.

 "The tin-plated can was probably the worst container that anybody ever developed for beer," Bill Coors told the Rocky [Mountain News] last year.
 "You had lead solder on the seams.
 You had the tin plate.
 Steel base.
 Steel body of the can."